krishna2838/APP-Practicals-SY/README.md

 PRACTICAL 4,
 In this Practical , I learned how to calculate the nth Fibonacci number using an iterative approach.
 I understood how loops and variables can be used to efficiently generate Fibonacci numbers without recursion.
 This experiment helped me understand algorithm efficiency, basic problem-solving, and how to implement mathematical logic using Python.

+Practical 5,
+In this experiment, I learned how to find the Longest Common Subsequence (LCS) of two strings using Dynamic Programming.
+I understood how to create and fill a DP table, compare characters, and use backtracking to find the actual subsequence efficiently.